symfony/symfony1-docs/gentle-introduction/en/06-Inside-the-Controller-Layer.markdown

         $this->redirect('otherModule/index');
         $this->redirect('http://www.google.com/');

 >**NOTE**
 >The code located after a forward or a redirect in an action is never executed.
 You can consider that these calls are equivalent to a `return` statement.
 They throw an `sfStopException` to stop the execution of the action; this exception is later caught by symfony and simply ignored.

 The choice between a redirect or a forward is sometimes tricky.
 To choose the best solution, keep in mind that a forward is internal to the application and transparent to the user.
 As far as the user is concerned, the displayed URL is the same as the one requested.
 In contrast, a redirect is a message to the user's browser, involving a new request from it and a change in the final resulting URL.

-If the action is called from a submitted form with `method="post"`, you should always do a redirect.
+If the action is called from a submitted form with `method="post"`, you should **always** do a redirect.
 The main advantage is that if the user refreshes the resulting page, the form will not be submitted again; in addition, the back button works as expected by displaying the form and not an alert asking the user if he wants to resubmit a POST request.

 There is a special kind of forward that is used very commonly.
 The `forward404()` method forwards to a "page not found" action.
 This method is often called when a parameter necessary to the action execution is not present in the request (thus detecting a wrongly typed URL).
 Listing 6-11 shows an example of a `show` action expecting an `id` parameter.

 Listing 6-11 - Use of the `forward404()` Method

     [php]
-    public function executeShow($request)
+    public function executeShow(sfWebRequest $request)
     {
+      // Doctrine
+      $article = Doctrine::getTable('Article')->find($request->getParameter('id'));

+      // Propel
       $article = ArticlePeer::retrieveByPK($request->getParameter('id'));

       if (!$article)
       {
         $this->forward404();